Nationwide vs. Met Life Pet Insurance

 blueCheck icon

-Met Life provides more affordable pet insurance, charging $35 monthly for middle-aged cats and $61 monthly for dogs, while Nationwide's monthly rates are higher at $52 and $101, respectively.
+Met Life provides more affordable pet insurance, charging $35 monthly for middle-aged cats and $61 for dogs, while Nationwide’s monthly rates are higher at $52 for cats and $101 for dogs.

 blueCheck icon

-Nationwide delivers superior customer experience against Met Life, earning a higher BBB rating and positive sentiment on Reddit for its responsive customer representatives and clear policy terms.
+Nationwide provides a better customer experience than Met Life, with a higher BBB rating and more positive sentiment on Reddit for responsive customer representatives and clear policy terms.

 blueCheck icon